 Whatever the alleged crime, if you have been charged with any type of Colorado property crime or theft, the sooner you get a defense lawyer on your side, the more options you will have for a favorable outcome.
 Often, a skilled lawyer can prevent charges from ever being filed by acting promptly to communicating legally with the police or alleged victim.
 An employer, for example, may agree to a plan of restitution in exchange for dropping embezzlement charges against an employee.
 We have caused this to occur before.
 Sometimes, we can reduce a more serious charge of robbery, which is really just a theft charge with force, to theft.

 We’re here to protect your rights after an arrest for theft or fraud.

 Issues Relevant To Theft Cases – Really A Civil Case In Disguise?

 With a weakening economy, many people find themselves making bad decisions just to survive.
 Sometimes the government takes people with civil cases and chooses to charge them as Colorado criminal theft offenses, just to have the threat of jail behind a claim for lost property or money.
-We have more than 25 years of experience dealing with judges, prosecutors and alleged victims, and we have seen every type of scam alleged victims run.
+We have decades of combined experience dealing with judges, prosecutors and alleged victims, and we have seen every type of scam alleged victims run.
 Whether you have a civil case that has been transformed into criminal charges or a true criminal case, we will work hard for your trust as we explore the dismissal, settlement or trial of your case.
 We fight illegal searches, exaggerated charges and lying witnesses, which are often at the root of your defense.
 We represent clients from Denver, Colorado, to Fort Collins, to Grand Junction, to Pueblo.
 Wherever you are facing the fight of your life, we will be there for you.